Cities-Close-to-DC

 McLean, VA

 McLean Virginia is a great place to live.
 It’s not a great place to stay as a tourist because there is limited public transportation.
 This town is a very affluent community known for its luxury homes and excellent school system.
-It is very close to Tyson’s Corner which has lots of shopping, restaurants as well as businesses.
+It is very close to Tyson’s Corner which has lots of shopping, dining, and a vibrant happy hour scene..

 • Metro Stations: Yes (Silver Line).